lapeyrade/WumpusWorld/README.md

-# Wumpus World
+# WumpusWorld

 ![GameEngine](https://img.shields.io/badge/Game%20Engine-Unity-239120)
 ![Language](https://img.shields.io/badge/Language-C%23-00cf2c)
 ![Language](https://img.shields.io/badge/Language-Prolog-ffcc1)
 ![Open Source](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)

 <br/>

 This project is an extended version of the classic logic game Wumpus World featured in the book [Artificial intelligence: A Modern Approach by Russel & Norvig](https://aima.cs.berkeley.edu), inspired by the game [Hunt the Wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus).
-The game was coded in Unity (so the scripts are in C#).
+The game was coded in Unity using C# scripts.
 Several "Artificial Intelligence" techniques are available to control the agent, including a [simple set of ad-hoc if-then-else rules](Assets/Scripts/Agent/AI/AIBasic.cs), a [Finite State Machine](Assets/Scripts/Agent/AI/AIFiniteStateMachine.cs) and a [Behavior Tree](Assets/Scripts/Agent/AI/AIBehaviourTree.cs) implementations, all written in C#.
-Another AI approach uses [rules and ontologies written in Prolog](Assets/StreamingAssets/article.pl), so an [interface](Assets/Scripts/Prolog/PrologInterface.cs) exists between the Prolog engine and Unity.
+Another AI approach based on [logic programming rules and ontologies in Prolog](Assets/StreamingAssets/article.pl), so an [interface](Assets/Scripts/Prolog/PrologInterface.cs) exists between the Prolog engine and Unity.
-Another approach aims to use a [Large Language Model](Assets/Scripts/Agent/AI/AIGpt.cs) (LLM), but has not yet been finalized.
+Another approach aims to use a [Large Language Model](Assets/Scripts/Agent/AI/AILargeLanguageModel.cs) (LLM), but has not yet been finalized.

 ## Showcase video
 A small demo of this project is available by clicking on the following image:

   [![Demo](https://img.youtube.com/vi/dhP5YQKlUbU/0.jpg)](https://youtu.be/dhP5YQKlUbU)

-In the left of the screen we can see the world as seen by the agent, and in the right the world as it is.
-A gray cell indicates a start location, light blue is for visited cells, green for cells without danger (surrounded with at least one cell without breeze or stench), red cell for danger (wumpus or pit), orange are for uncertain cells and the black cells contain walls (i.e. the agent can't go in them).

-## Game rules
+In the video, the screen is split into two parts:

+1. Left side: The world as seen by the agent
+2. Right side: The actual world state

+The cells in the world are color-coded as follows:

+- Gray: Start location
+- Light Blue: Visited cells
+- Green: Safe cells (surrounded by at least one cell without breeze or stench)
+- Red: Dangerous cells (containing a Wumpus or pit)
+- Orange: Uncertain cells
+- Black: Walls (inaccessible to the agent)

+## Rules of the game
-* An agent is in a cave with pits, gold and monsters a.k.a Wumpus.
-The agent must find the gold and exit the cave without dying.
+* The game takes place in a cave-like grid world containing pits, gold, and monsters called Wumpus.
+* The objective is for an agent to find the gold and safely exit the cave without dying.
-* Pits and Wumpus are deadly and can be detected by the agent since there are breezes and stenches surrounding them.
+* Pits and Wumpus are deadly to the agent if entered.
+* The agent can detect nearby dangers:
+  * Breeze indicates an adjacent pit
+  * Stench indicates an adjacent Wumpus
+* The agent can:
-* The agent can move one cell at a time and kill the Wumpus by throwing an arrow in its direction, but its arrows are limited.
+  * Move one cell at a time in any cardinal direction
+  * Shoot arrows to kill a Wumpus (limited number of arrows)
+* The game ends when the agent:
+  * Dies by falling into a pit or encountering a Wumpus
+  * Successfully retrieves the gold and exits the cave

 # Getting Started